 In San Francisco Bay, you can visit Alcatraz Island, the site of the infamous prison, which ran from 1934 until 1963.
 Alongside the bay is the famous Fisherman’s Wharf, a great place to walk with many things to see.
 Within the Fisherman’s Wharf area you can find Ghirardelli Square, home to beautiful architecture and chocolate treats.

 Some other notable places to check out are San Francisco’s Chinatown, the oldest and largest of its kind in the U.S. Then go to the Golden Gate National Recreation area which is just across the bridge.

 Where to eat in San Francisco

-San Francisco is known from great food so it is challenging to offer a sample of the best.
-Recommendations, therefore are based on not only quality, affordability, and family-friendliness, but also with an eye toward those that represent what’s best about San Francisco.
+San Francisco is known for great food so it is challenging to offer a sample of the best.
+Recommendations, are based on not only quality, affordability, and family-friendliness, but also with an eye toward those that represent what’s best about San Francisco.

 There are a lot of fish restaurants in the Fisherman’s Wharf district like the venerable Fisherman’s Grotto.
 Another must-try is Boudin Bistro, the home of the sourdough bread that made San Francisco famous, the Original Ghirardelli Ice Cream, and the Chocolate shop for dessert.

 Moving on to the Embarcadero, Pier 23 Café is a great place to have lunch before or after taking the boat trip to Alcatraz Island.
 The Mission District has noteworthy offerings to choose from, such as St. Francis Fountain, a classic American diner, as well as North Beach/Little Italy, with Tommaso’s, the oldest continuously operating Italian restaurant in San Francisco’s Little Italy.